 The diet eaten by ordinary people changed dramatically after the famine.
-Potatoes continued to be important, but increasingly imports of cheap Indian cornmeal, mainly from America, provided an alternative and cheap source of nutrition for the very poor.
+Potatoes continued to be important but increasingly imports of cheap cornmeal or maize, mainly from America, provided an alternative and cheap source of nutrition for the very poor.

-The fact that maize could be fed to pigs and poultry made keeping them cheaper, which led to an increase in the availability of meat and eggs, both for consumption and as a means for farmers to earn cash.
-Most Irish people believed that pigs were all that this unpopular food was fit for, and by the end of the 1800s Indian meal was no longer eaten and had been replaced in the diet by locally grown oatmeal.
+Most Irish people felt that cornmeal was fit only for feeding to pigs or poultry and this became its main use with a resulting increase in the availability of meat and eggs, both for consumption by the family and as a means for farmers to earn cash.
+By the end of the 1800s this hated food with its echos of the famine was firmly off the table and had been replaced in the diet by locally grown oatmeal.

 Larger Farms and the Move to Towns

 There was a considerable change in the demography of Ireland after the famine, with a new class of larger farmer emerging.
-They had acquired land both during and after the famine as people abandoned it and emigrated and now, instead of breaking up their properties among the next generation, as had been the practice, they passed the land holding intact to their eldest son.
+They had acquired land both during and after the famine as people abandoned it and emigrated and now, instead of breaking up their properties among the next generation, in ever smaller units, as had been the practice, they passed the land holding intact to their eldest son.

-With larger farm units, the availability of vegetables, mainly turnips and cabbage, improved.
+With larger farm units capable of producing a surplus to bring to market, reliable availability of vegetables, mainly turnips and cabbage, improved.

-The population became more urban; while before the famine only 8% of people lived in towns, 20 years later that had increased to almost 25%, a change partly due to population migration but mostly to the fact that death and emigration had been a mainly rural phenomenon.
+The population became more urban.
+While before the famine only 8% of people lived in towns, 20 years later that had increased to almost 25%, a change partly due to population migration but mostly to the fact that famine death and emigration was mainly a rural phenomenon.

-An 1867 survey shows that people lived on a diet consisting mainly of potatoes, wholemeal bread, porridge made from Indian meal or oatmeal, and milk, supplemented with turnips and cabbage and smaller amounts of fish, meat and eggs.
+An 1867 survey shows that people lived on a diet consisting mainly of potatoes, wholemeal bread, porridge (made from cornmeal or oatmeal) and milk, supplemented with turnips and cabbage and smaller amounts of fish, meat and eggs.

-Tea became (and remains) very popular indeed and some people could afford to put milk and even sugar into it on a regular basis – the consumption of sugar rose ten fold between 1860 and 1900.
+Tea became (and remains) very popular indeed and some people could afford to put milk and even sugar into it on a regular basis.

 Food in Ireland in the 20th Century